 in its acquisition of Komag and has represented Western Digital on other transactions.
 In 2012, he obtained FTC clearance on behalf of Magma Design Automation

 for its sale to Synopsys.
-And in 2013, he obtained FTC clearance for Regis Corporation
+In 2013, he obtained FTC clearance for Regis Corporation

 in its sale of Hair Club to Aderans Co. and Bosley, Inc, and in 2014 represented CoreLogic, Inc.

 Dave wrote a new chapter in the ABA’s Second Edition of The Merger Review Process